Corner Farm village

 - Strengthen the resilience of our local and regional food system.

-- Partner with a community land trust, using the conservation tool for the first time to protect ag land in Montana.
+- Partner with a community land trust (CLT), using the strategy in 2024 to protect ag land in Montana for the first time and setting up a long-term stewardship plan.

 - Provide a young farmer with an affordable, long-term, ground lease.

-- Enhance farm viability with a farm stand and café featuring local food.
+- Enhance farm viability with a farm stand, and eventually add a commercial building to serve the farm business.

-- Cluster homes and farm-related buildings on the poorer quality land at the edge of the farm.
+- Cluster the commercial building and homes on the poorer quality land at the edge of the farm.

-- Design buildings for the 21st century with climate change and sustainability in mind.
+- Build 8 to 12 homes, designed for the 21st century with community, climate change, and sustainability in mind.

 - Care for the land without synthetic chemicals and promote ecological diversity.

-- Conserve the riparian area and protect water resources.
+- Conserve the riparian area, enhance habitat, provide natural flood control, and protect water resources.

-- Respect the path the Séliš-Ql̓ispé have always shown us in caring for the land and waters.
+- Respect the path the Séliš-Ql̓ispé have always shown us in caring for the land and water.

 Learn more about Us